howardsolutions/fullstack-ts/README.md

 Once data is validated, normal type safety should apply

 Remember the golden rule of Performance => Not doing stuff is faster than doing them.

+## the primary challenge when moving types between client and server in TypeScript?

+Ensuring type consistency and validation across different environments, which initially requires manual copying or type sharing strategies